 If your child brings his/her lunch to camp, please pack it in a brown paper bag clearly marked with your child’s name and camp group.
 The lunch will be placed in our walk-in refrigerator until lunchtime.
-A beverage will be served at lunch.
-Our superior hot lunch is available at $295 for the entire summer, $230 for six weeks, or $150 for four weeks.
-If you have not yet done so, a telephone call to our office is all that is necessary to ensure hot lunch for your child.

 After the first two to three days of Camp, the times of pick-up and take-home will become regular.
 Early dismissals will be held during the first week and on rainy days.
 Buses will leave approximately 15 minutes early on these days.
 Please call if you have any additional questions.

 In order to make sure we exercise every precaution to safeguard your child’s health, safety, and welfare, Park Shore is inspected by the Suffolk County Health Department.
 These inspections take place before our session begins and during the operation of our Day Camp.
 We follow all the regulations set by both the New York State and Suffolk County Health Departments, as well as the standards set by the American Camp Association (ACA).
 Our Campers are closely watched for any signs of illness by their group leaders and are assisted by our Registered Nurses.
 Our Health Office Staff is in constant attendance and can be found in Park Shore’s modern Health Care Center.